Jose96xd/Jose96xd.github.io/README.md

 - The web link: [Jose96xd.github.io](https://Jose96xd.github.io).

 ## Summary
-- My first web using html and some css.
-I plan to learn the basic stuff and a bit of other things.
+- My first web using html, css, JavaScript and some bootstrap.

 ## Implementation
 - [x] Make the title and add some info about me and the web  itself.